z4kn4fein/stashbox-extensions-dependencyinjection/README.md

 - Lifetime validation for `Developement` environments, but can be extended to all environment types.

 ## ASP.NET Core
-The following example shows how you can integrate Stashbox (with the `Stashbox.AspNetCore.Hosting` package) as the default `IServiceProvider` implementation into your ASP.NET Core application:
+The following example shows how you can integrate Stashbox (with the `Stashbox.Extensions.Hosting` package) as the default `IServiceProvider` implementation into your ASP.NET Core application:
 ```c#
 public class Program
 {